Develop a Shared Care Plan

 • Medical treatments, including pharmacologic treatment (shared problem list and medication list).

-• Role of psychotherapy, community groups, or other non-pharmacologic behavioral health or substance abuse therapy or support.
+• Role of psychotherapy, community groups, or other non-pharmacologic behavioral health or substance abuse therapy or support (including virtual support groups and online resources).

-• Counseling or coaching (e.g., motivational interviewing, behavioral activation).
+• Counseling or coaching (e.g., motivational interviewing, behavioral activation), specifying the modality of delivery (in-person or virtual).

 Here are some additional elements that are important to include in the care plan: